 - Argos pre-orders come with a K. K. Slider keyring

 The keyrings are cute, but it’s all about that Isabelle, Tom Nook, and K. K. Slider tote bag – amirite?
+A new Animal Crossing Nintendo Switch was also announced, and it looks sweet as hell.

 Animal Crossing: New Horizons gameplay

-As is customary, you can create your own character in Animal Crossing: New Horizons as well as craft a seemingly infinite number of items.
+As is customary, you can create a new character in Animal Crossing: New Horizons as well as craft a seemingly infinite number of items.
 New Horizons promises to be bigger and more customisable than previous iterations.
 You can decorate your home, the landscape, the beach and more with your own furniture and creations as you strive to build the perfect paradise island – or hell, depending on your outlook on life.

 You can build new tools as well that will allow you to craft even more items, as well as enjoying new island activities like fishing, making friends with the local NPCs and gardening.
 There’s even a chance Isabelle will pop along for a chat.